567WebSystems/Weekly_Reports/prog_report3_567.md

 The next tasks we are going to do are:
 * Send the calendarData variable data to google calendar api to book an appointment.
 * Add validation to the appointment form.
+* Add user registration feature using google signUp.
-* setup the google authentication for the users.
+* setup the google authentication for the users to login.